GuanQunMu/guanqunmu.github.io/index.md

   </tr>
 </table>

 (a) A two-dimensional array implementation of the surface code. (b) The fidelity of one logical qubit array.
-The x-axis represents the error rate of the logic gate, and the y represents the number of errors in 10,000 Monte Carlo samples.
+The x-axis represents the error rate of the logic gate, and the y represents the number of errors in 100,000 Monte Carlo samples.
 Different colors represent different array sizes.
 It can be found that the threshold is 0.1050.

 For more detalls, You can go to my Github page to use my surface code program: [https://github.com/GuanQunMu/Surface-Code](https://github.com/GuanQunMu/Surface-Code)

+## GPA
+**Overall GPA**: 85 /100
+**Major GPA**: 88 /100
+**Core Courses**:
+Quantum Mechanics (90) / Advanced Quantum Mechanics (88) / Electrodynamics (95) / Theoretical Mechanics (93) / Thermodynamics and Statistical Mechanics (85) / Computational Physics (91) / Mechanics (96) / Atomic and Nuclear Physics (98) / Optics (89) / Electricity and Magnetism (90)

 ## Skills
 20 k+ lines Python & Javascript Codes
 1 year FPGA Programing Experience (Verilog)
 1 year Matlab & Mathematica Experience
-2 year Physical Simulation Experience
+2 year Simulation of Physical models Experience

 ## Contact

-If you have any question, be free to contact me: **guanqun_mu@whu.edu.cn**
+E-mail: **guanqun_mu@whu.edu.cn**